ksemenza/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+Relational DB us a storage system of tables that are a connection of related data and creates an inter-connective relation via primary keys.
+SQL is a language that allows db to be quired and used to inventory and itemize data constructed in a table db.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+Is to allow each table of data to have a main reference when referring to the record information and also give the ability to cross reference other tables while still keep it organized by the initial db format

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+Foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+We need to have a mediary table column that references a primary key and indicates the value of the first and second table and it's original value from the it's a primary id.

 ## Minimum Viable Product